AlanCristhian/expressions/README.md

-# expressions
+# symbolic

-An experimental library that allow your define sympy expressions with **declarative syntax**.
+An experimental library that allow your define sympy symbolic with **declarative syntax**.

 ## Matrix definition